Finance Leasing is a way of getting the use of a vehicle without taking ownership

 Advantages of Finance Leasing

-Because the leasing company recovers VAT on the price of the vehicle the rentals for
+For passenger cars, because the leasing company recovers VAT on the purchase price of the vehicle, the rentals for

-passenger cars will be lower than comparable finance instalments for hire purchase.
+passenger cars will be lower than comparable finance instalments for hire purchase (where VAT on the purchase price is not usually recoverable for a purchaser).

 Because the vehicle is leased, the normal responsibilities of ownership, such as sourcing

-the best deal and obtaining the best resale value, are avoided.
-The lessee may profit
+the best deal and obtaining the best resale value, may be avoided if the leasing company already has supply and disposal arrangements.

 from prudent management of the vehicle, such as achieving a better resale price than